 “It was a Funday Sunday in Dorchester when the Bridport Runners Massif turned up to take on the might of, er, Egdon Heath Harriers, Maiden Newton Runners and, oh some other clubs and lots of other people.
 The 5 strong team (one junior – although it has been alleged that Martha is overdue with her subs) were ably supported by various family and, Tony, looking casual in jeans and a fetching blue polo shirt.
 Tony’s non-running was disappointing to his fans, but he was quoted, in typically ebullient style as saying ‘Tony was gutted he couldn’t run today but better safe than sorry I guess’… and at least he turned up to sign a few autographs.
 Continue reading

-Bridport Runners’ next beginners class ‘From Couch to 5k’ will bring a time change and two new qualified coaches, as well.
-The six weeks’ course which is once again tailored to get every participant fit to run 5 kilometres (about 3 miles) without stopping will start Tuesday, 9 May, for the first time in the morning, at 9:30 am, from the Bridport Football Club car park.
-The course will be run by two qualified coaches from Bridport Runners, Brian Shelley and John Smith.
-The course will last six weeks and will cost £12.
-To take part, anyone interested can contact Brian by email or phone (01308 459942) beforehand or just come to the first training on the morning of the 9th of May.
+There are still places free in Bridport Runners’ new beginners class ‘From Couch to 5k’ which will now officially begin coming Tuesday.
+The six weeks’ course is tailored to get every participant fit to run 5 kilometres (about 3 miles) without stopping; meet Tuesday, 16 May, at 9:30 am, at the car park of Bridport Football Club car park.
+The course will be run by two qualified coaches from Bridport Runners, Brian Shelley and John Smith, it will last six weeks and will cost £12.
+To take part, anyone interested can contact Brian by email or phone (01308 459942) or just come to the first training on the morning.